Website Rainy River District Social Services Administration Board

 - Assist children in expressing themselves by listening and responding with questions or comments that extend conversations

-- Prepare appropriate materials and equipment and set up area for planned activities
+- Prepare appropriate materials and equipment and set up areas for planned activities

-- Support positive experience and outcomes and provide a welcoming and nurturing environment by demonstrating ongoing affection, acceptance and support of each child
+- Support positive experiences and outcomes and provide a welcoming and nurturing environment by demonstrating ongoing affection, acceptance and support of each child

 - Meet the unique needs of children that support their learning, development and well-being